-The Town should encourage the preservation of farmland and seek to discourage the potential loss of agricultural land in Stonington.
-Agricultural lands are needed to support a healthy environment, help safeguard important ecological functions, and contribute to critical green space and scenic landscapes.
-Agricultural lands also contribute to "green space" and scenic landscapes.
+The Town should encourage the preservation of farmland and seek to discourage its potential loss in Stonington.
+Local agricultural lands are needed primarily to produce local food.
+Agricultural lands are needed to support a healthy environment, help safeguard important ecological functions and contribute to critical green space and scenic landscapes.
+The Town, with the assistance of a new Agricultural Commission, should identify important farmland and determine ways to keep it in agriculture.
+The Town could lease suitable Town-owned land to local farmers for agricultural use.

-Under state law, landowners in Connecticut can receive a reduced property assessment for land that is used for agricultural purposes if the landowner declares such a use to the Tax Assessor.
-While a 2011 report by local farmer Peg Moran showed that 136 landowners declared 3,132 acres as farmland, the report also indicated there is land eligible for the program which does not participate.
-Since this program (also known as the PA-490 program) will help preserve local farmland, any eligible property should be encouraged to participate.
+Under the state program known as PA-490, landowners in Connecticut can receive a reduced property assessment for land that is used for agricultural purposes if the landowner meets certain qualifications and declares such a use to the Tax Assessor (See Section 6.1 for more information).
+While a 2011 report by a local farmer showed that 136 landowners declared 3,132 acres as farmland, the report also indicated there is land eligible for the program which has not been declared.
+Since the PA-490 Program will help preserve local farmland, any eligible property owners should be encouraged to declare their properties.